 Selection criteria: Case study 1 Case study 2 Case study 3 Assumed stage Responsive Pro-active High-performing Criticality of IT IT for cost efficiency IT is a strategic asset IT is a business innovator Role of IT Leadership Functional Head Strategic partner Business Innovator Orientation In-side out, Technology focus.
-Demand driven Outside-in, Business growth Findings per key-construct Construction NV Storage NV IS&DS GBS GPO Business Context: Criticality of IT for differ- entiation in the industry IT supports the business IT is managed as a cost IT is a strategic asset IT is a strategic asset IT critical for business growth Business Context: Vision and strategy to- wards IT IT is owned by IT Business executives steer IT IT and Business steer IT Business executives steer IT Business Context: Business maturity in man- aging IT Level 2 (of 4) Trust is emerging Business has limited un- Level 3 + (of 4) Partnership is evolving Business has good under- No measurement "IT is part of busi- ness" derstanding of IT Arm's length relationship standing of IT Business and IT collaborate on strategic level Dominant org. culture - second org. culture 1.
+Demand driven Outside-in, Business growth Findings per key-construct Construction NV Storage NV IS&DS GBS GPO Business Context: Criticality of IT for differ- entiation in the industry IT supports the business IT is managed as a cost IT is a strategic asset IT is a strategic asset IT critical for business growth Business Context: Vision and strategy to- wards IT IT is owned by IT Business executives steer IT IT and Business steer IT Business executives steer IT Business Context: Business maturity in managing IT Level 2 (of 4) Trust is emerging Business has limited understanding of IT Level 3+ (of 4) Partnership is evolving Business has good under- standing of IT No measurement "IT is part of busi- ness" Arm's length relationship Business and IT collaborate on strategic level Dominant org. culture - second org. culture 1.
 Hierarchy - 2.
 Market 1.
 Clan - 2.
 Hierarchy 1.
 Clan - 2.
-Adhocracy Market / Adhocracy Desired culture Adhocracy Adhocracy Adhocracy Adhocracy Organizational characteris- tics correspond to: Responsive stage Proactive stage Proactive stage Proactive / High- performing Main leadership style(s) Enforcing / coaching Coaching / purposing Coaching / purposing Purposing / Empow- ering CIO roles (2 main-) 1.Strategic partner 2.
-Innovator 1.
-Informational role 2.
-Strategic partner Informational role Strategic partner 1.
-Strategic Partner 2.
-Innovator
+Adhocracy Market / Adhocracy Desired culture Adhocracy Adhocracy Adhocracy Adhocracy Organizational characteristics correspond to: Responsive stage Proactive stage Proactive stage Proactive / High- performing Main leadership style(s) Enforcing / coaching Coaching / purposing Coaching / purposing Purposing / Empow- ering CIO roles (2 main-) 1.Strategic partner 2.
+Innovator Informational role Strategic partner Informational role Strategic partner Strategic Partner Innovator